Sanic/serialization-benchmarks/README.md

 Please note that libbson has been configured and put into this project directly.
 This comes at cost: The configuration in bson-config.h might not be suitable for your machine.
 It's recommended to configure & install libbson as a library when using it.

+The choosen methods to encode data might not be perfect.
+Comments on that are highly encouraged.